ecotoneframework/php-ddd-cqrs-event-sourcing-symfony-laravel-ecotone/README.md

-# Resilient Message-Driven Systems with Ecotone Framework
+# Ecotone Framework Demo Application

 # Objectives

 - To provide a simple example of how to implement `Domain Driven Design` and `Messaging Architecture` in PHP.
 - To show how to implement `CQRS`, `Event Sourcing` and `Hexagonal Architecture` in PHP.
-- To show how to implement `Resilient` and `Observable` `Microservices` in PHP.
+- To show how to implement `Resilient`amd `Observable` `Microservices` in PHP.

-# About

-It does not really matter if we work in `E-Commerce`, `ERP` or `Finance based systems`, we can be sure that system will be resilient, observable and maintainable in long term.
-And we can achieve using principles of `Message-Driven Systems` combined with `Domain Driven Design` using patterns like `CQRS`, `Event Sourcing` and `Service Bus` in PHP.
-And to make it happen we will use `Ecotone Framework` combined with `Symfony` or `Laravel`.

-# What is Ecotone

-[Ecotone is Message-Driven Framework](https://medium.com/dev-genius/building-reactive-message-driven-systems-in-php-ba185697becf) for building resilient, business oriented systems in PHP.
-Ecotone allows to build `Microservices` and `Event-Driven` systems in PHP with ease.
-Thanks to foundation build around Message Driven Architecture, it allows to build `Resilient` and `Observable` systems in PHP.
-On top of that it provides patterns from DDD like - `Aggregates`, `Domain Events`, `Projections`, `Sagas`, and more.
-Ecotone integrates with `Symfony` and `Laravel` and allows you to connect Services seamlessly using `Microservice` or `Event-Driven` architecture.

-In short Ecotone is a powerhouse to build reliable systems in PHP in a way that is maintainable, scalable and most importantly resilient.

 # Playing with the demo

 Run `docker-compose up -d` to start all services.

+This Demo provides two integrated Applications.

+- Customer Service - which allows for reporting issues by customers
+- Backoffice Service - which allows for working on tickets by employees

+Services communicate with each other using `RabbitMQ` with `Ecotone's Distributed Bus`.

+### Quickstart

-Go to [Customer Service](http://localhost:3000/) to report issue as a customer.
+- To report issue as a customer, go to [Customer Service](http://localhost:3000/)
+- From [Backoffice Service](http://localhost:3001/prepared-tickets) you may start working on ticket, that was correlated with issue reported by customer.
+- You may also check [Jaeger](http://localhost:3007/) to get full overview of how communication looks like and how each component behave and what is happening.

+Additionaly you may check:

-Whenever issue is reported, confirming email will be sent to the customer, which can be found [Mailbox](http://localhost:3004/).
+- Whenever issue is reported, confirming email will be sent to the customer, which can be found [Mailbox](http://localhost:3004/).
-First time email is sent it's set up for failing, so you can get feeling of working with system that can recover from error messages using [Ecotone Pulse](http://localhost:3006/service/customer_service).
+- First time email is sent it's set up for failing, so you can get feeling of working with system that can recover from error messages using [Ecotone Pulse](http://localhost:3006/service/customer_service).
-From [Backoffice Service](http://localhost:3001/prepared-tickets) you may start working on ticket, that was correlated with issue reported by customer.
-You may also check [Jaeger](http://localhost:3007/) to get full overview of how communication looks like and how each component behave and what is happening.

 # Stack